tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 ```

 In the code above, `wget` is a command to download files with a https web address and `https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip` is the web address of the data file.
 Notice that it is zipped.
 You can use the `unzip` command to unzip it.
 Once you have executed the commands above, the data will be in your present directory in the directory named `shell-lesson-data`.
 The last two lines will make your directory have the same structure as assumed in the lesson.
 Those with macs might see an error after `mkdir Desktop`.
 That's ok, it just means that the desktop dir was already there.
 Those with Ubuntu on windows, the `Desktop` dir will be created.
 Then for everybody `mv` will move the `shell-lesson-data` dir inside of the `Desktop` dir

 ---

+## Do the Assignment

+Your assignment is to work through [Software Carpentry's The Unix Shell](https://swcarpentry.github.io/shell-novice/) from Introducing the Shell through Working with files and directories. (click the link)

+---